 Few places meld culture with commerce as successfully as this cosmopolitan French-Canadian island in the St. Lawrence River.
 Montréal lays claim to 50 historical sites and the impressive 19th century headquarters of Canada’s major banks are among them.

 As a business hub, finance, pharmaceuticals, aerospace, design, tourism and film top a list of industries that drive the city’s economic engine.
-Yet amid skyscrapers are the cobblestone streets and historic architecture of Vieux-Montreal, the city’s birthplace.
+Yet amid skyscrapers are the cobblestone streets and historic homes and architecture of Vieux-Montreal, the city’s birthplace.
 At its southern border is the waterfront promenade of Vieux-Port, or Old Port, featuring Mount Royal Park as a backdrop.
 The park is the city’s four-season playground laid out by landscape architect Frederick Law Olmsted who famously designed New York’s Central Park.

 This is a cityscape that’s multi-faceted--and multi-layered.
 Literally.
 It extends from the high point of Mount Royal to a vast climate-controlled underground “city” of stores and restaurants, accessible from most downtown buildings.

 A tapestry of neighborhoods within 19 boroughs or arrondissements, are influenced by dozens of ethnicities, well beyond the obvious French connection.
 Together, they offer an astonishing array of diversity in the housing market.